 - a.
 Sand-oil separators shall be maintained by regularly scheduled cleaning so that they will properly operate as intended to efficiently intercept the oil and solids from the industrial user's wastewater and prevent the discharge of said materials into the District's wastewater collection system.
-A sand-oil separator shall be serviced at a minimum once per six (6) months, or more often as required by the District.
+A sand-oil separator shall be serviced at a minimum once per six (6) months or more often as required by the District.
 The industrial user should periodically check the separator for the accumulation of pollutants or solids to avoid exceeding the capacity of the separator. - b.
 The District may require more frequent cleaning.
 A variance from this requirement may be obtained when the industrial user can demonstrate less frequent cleaning is sufficient. - c.
 Maintenance of sand-oil separators shall be done in a workman-like manner only by a business/professional normally engaged in the servicing of such plumbing fixtures and holding licenses that may be required by the jurisdictions, including the City, County or State. - d.
+The District reserves the right to sample the discharge of the sand/oil interceptor to determine if the interceptor is being properly maintained.
 In the event a separator is not properly maintained by the industrial user, owner, lessee, or other authorized representative of the industrial user, the District may authorize such maintenance work be performed on behalf of the industrial user.
 The costs of such maintenance shall be billed directly to the customer and shall become part of the charges due and owing to the District. - e.
-The industrial user must document each pump-out with a waste manifest or trip ticket and submit to the District within fourteen (14) days of pump-out and retain copies of the records on site for at least three (3) years. - f.
-The industrial user must take reasonable steps to assure that all waste is properly disposed of at a industrial user in accordance with federal, state and local regulations (i.e. through a certification by the hauler included on the waste manifest or trip ticket for each load).
+The Industrial User must document each pump out with a waste manifest, cleaning log or trip ticket.
+All records must be maintained on-site and available for review for the most current (3) year period. - f.
+The industrial user must take reasonable steps to assure that all waste is properly disposed of in accordance with federal, state and local regulations (i.e. through a certification by the hauler included on the waste manifest or trip ticket for each load).